 - Offences relating to property and property damage at the lower end of the overall scale of seriousness, including vehicle interference, taking a motor vehicle without the owner’s consent (TWOC), squatting in a residential building, aggravated trespass and criminal damage (where the value of the damage is £5,000 or under);

-- Certain miscellaneous offences such as TV licence evasion and dishonestly receiving pay TV services with intent to avoid payment.
+- Certain miscellaneous offences such as TV licence evasion and dishonestly receiving pay-TV services with the intent to avoid payment.

 SENTENCING FOR SUMMARY OFFENCES